SantoshPayasi/cloudSEK_Assessment/README.md

 # CloudSEK Assessment Project

 ## Overview
 This full-stack application, developed for the CloudSEK assessment, combines a ReactJS frontend with an Express.js backend, utilizing MongoDB as the database.

+Note: Added mongoURI and uploaded in github for reference and easy to setup .

 ## Live URLs
 - Frontend: [https://cloud-sek-assessment-frontend.vercel.app](https://cloud-sek-assessment-frontend.vercel.app)